Project-OMOTES/timescale-prototype/README.md

       - PostProc.Velocity: nullable float
     - Tag keys:
       - assetId: str
-      - assetClass: enum[HeatingDemand, ResidualHeatSource, Pipe] <-- Is always the same per assetId, also a.
-Perhaps add an asset metadata normal SQL table?
+      - assetClass: enum[HeatingDemand, ResidualHeatSource, Pipe] <-- Is always the same per assetId.
+Perhaps add an asset metadata normal SQL table? <-- Why does this exist?
+Shouldn't this just be retrieved from the ESDL?
       - assetName: str <-- Is always the same per assetId.
-Perhaps add an asset metadata normal SQL table?
+Perhaps add an asset metadata normal SQL table? <-- Why does this exist?
+Shouldn't this just be retrieved from the ESDL?
       - capability: enum[Consumer, Producer, Transport] <-- Is always the same per assetId.
-Perhaps add an asset metadata normal SQL table?
+Perhaps add an asset metadata normal SQL table? <-- Why does this exist?
+Shouldn't this just be retrieved from the ESDL?
       - simulationRun: str <-- Constant per output esdl.
-Perhaps add in a separate metadata normal SQL table?
+Perhaps add in a separate metadata normal SQL table? <-- Why does this exist?
+Shouldn't this just be retrieved from the ESDL?
       - simulation_type: str <-- Constant per output esdl.
-Perhaps add in a separate metadata normal SQL table?
+Perhaps add in a separate metadata normal SQL table? <-- Why does this exist?
+Shouldn't this just be retrieved from the ESDL?

 - Time + AssetId makes a unique row.
 - A asset is only available within a single carrier_id.